doctea/usb_midi_clocker/README.md

 ### Behaviours

 - behaviour_apcmini: for Akai APCMini as sequencer/clock sequencer
-- behaviour_bamble: sends clock and sets up some parameters for drum2musocv
+- behaviour_bamble: sends clock and sets up some parameters for [drum2musocv](https://github.com/doctea/drum2musocv]
 - behaviour_beatstep: for Arturia Beatstep to sync clock and send MIDI notes through to other devices
-- behaviour_bitbox: clock to 1010 Music Bitbox mk2, also notes, over midi DIN
+- behaviour_bitbox: send clock to 1010 Music Bitbox mk2, also notes, over midi DIN
 - behaviour_chocolate: for the M-Vave Chocolate footswitch to control looper
 - behaviour_clocked: base classes for handling midi clock delay and divison
 - behaviour_craftsynth: send notes to the Modal CraftSynth 2.0, also CC parameters that can be modulated from CV input